lilianschuster/GlacierMIP3/2023_exploratory_analysis_notebooks/Readme.md

 ####### find . -size +100M | cat >> .gitignore
 - note that at the moment, all netcdf files or csv files are not included in the GitHub repository
     - TODO: reduce amount of necessary csv files and data in order that they all have sizes <100 MB and can be uploaded to GitHub

+- todo:
+    - move all data csv-files into `data` folder, and adapt all paths accordingly ...